TLDR; Check it out on GitHubFollow @JBarnden Star Watch Fork Download

 - Create a .env file from .env.example for your local environment

 - Create an additional .env file for every environment you intend to deploy (e.g. .env.staging)

 - Specify the desired domain for your API as the value of the BASE_URL environment variable (e.g. api.example.com)

 - Create your certificate with Certificate Manager in the us-east-1 region and copy the ARN as the CERTIFICATE_ARN value

 deploy --stage test

-where test could be anything like staging or live, whatever convention you prefer.
+where test could be anything like staging or prod, whatever convention you prefer.

 - You’re done!